douglaslamb/ownlocal-api/README.md

 ## Install

 Run `go install` from the root of the repo.
-Execute the program by running `ownlocal-api` from anywhere within the system.
+Execute the program by running `ownlocal-api` from the root of the repo.
 Ensure that GOPATH/bin has been added to your PATH.

 ## Usage